rnajena/pcago-unified/aboutpage/features.md

     <div class = "col-md-4"><img src="aboutpage/pca_thumb.jpg"/></div>
     <div class = "col-md-8">
       <h1>PCA & Clustering</h1>
-      Create interactive PCA and hierarchical clustering plots of your cell and use the animation feature to analyze how adding more and more variant genes into the calculations changes the outcome.
+      Create interactive PCA and hierarchical clustering plots of your sample and use the animation feature to analyze how adding more and more variant genes into the calculations changes the outcome.
 We also included highly flexible customization and coloring options directly within the web application.